 National Youth Science Day

-TODAY, millions of young people are becoming scientists for the day during the sixth annual 4-H National Youth Science Day (NYSD).
+Millions of young people are becoming scientists for the day during the seventh annual 4-H National Youth Science Day (NYSD).
 This event, taking place in urban, suburban and rural communities all across the nation, seeks to spark an early youth interest and leadership in science, technology, engineering and math (STEM) careers in an effort keep America competitive in those fields.

 Currently, more than five million young people across the nation participate in 4-H STEM programming in topics as varied as robotics, agricultural science, rocketry, wind power, environmental science and alternative energy.

 For more than 100 years, 4-H has been at the forefront of teaching young people about science, technology, engineering and math (STEM).
 4-H National Youth Science Day is the premier national rallying event for year-round 4-H STEM programming, bringing together youth, volunteers and educators from the nation’s 109 land-grant colleges and universities to simultaneously complete the National Science Experiment.